mgoelbe23-pixel/Sampling/README.md

 # Sampling
 https://colab.research.google.com/drive/1XulJf8GN-Uo-EqqomIwouEtkpO8jFyMm?usp=sharing

-Discussion
-1️⃣ Problem Overview
+1️ Problem Overview

 The credit card dataset used in this project is highly imbalanced, where the number of non-fraud transactions significantly outweighs fraud transactions.
 In such cases, machine learning models tend to become biased toward the majority class, leading to misleadingly high accuracy but poor fraud detection performance.

 To address this issue, multiple sampling strategies were applied to balance the dataset before training classification models.

-2️⃣ Sampling Techniques Compared
+2️ Sampling Techniques Compared

 Five different resampling techniques were implemented: